New Zealand House of Representatives

 The House of Representatives is a democratic body consisting of representatives known as members of parliament (MPs).
-There are normally 120 MPs, though this number can be higher if there is an overhang.
-Elections take place usually every three years using a mixed-member proportional representation system which combines first-past-the-post elected seats with closed party lists.
+There are normally 120 MPs, though there are currently 123 due to overhang seats.
+Elections take place usually every three years using a mixed-member proportional representation system, which combines first-past-the-post elected seats with closed party lists.
 72 MPs are elected directly in single-member electoral districts and further seats are filled by list MPs based on each party's share of the party vote.
-A government may be formed from the party or coalition that has the support of a majority of MPs.
+A government may be formed from the single party or coalition of parties that has the support of a majority of MPs.
 If no majority is possible, a minority government can be formed with a confidence and supply arrangement.
 If a government is unable to maintain the confidence of the House then an early general election can be called.

-The House of Representatives was created by the New Zealand Constitution Act 1852 (effective 1853), an Act of the British Parliament, which established a bicameral legislature; however the upper chamber, the Legislative Council, was abolished in 1950.
+The House of Representatives was created by the New Zealand Constitution Act 1852 (effective 1853), an act of the British Parliament, which established a bicameral legislature; the upper chamber, the Legislative Council, was abolished in 1950.
 Parliament received full control over all New Zealand affairs in 1947 with the passage of the Statute of Westminster Adoption Act.
 The debating chamber of the House of Representatives is located inside Parliament House in Wellington, the capital city.
 Sittings of the House are usually open to the public, but the House may at any time vote to sit in private.
-Proceedings are also broadcast through Parliament TV, AM Network and Parliament Today.
+Proceedings are broadcast through Parliament TV and the AM Network.